 Eligible voters in Minnesota may now choose to vote by absentee ballot without providing a reason.
-Absentee ballots can be requested at any time, and will be mailed out to voters up to 46 days prior to the next regularly scheduled election.
+Absentee ballots can be requested at any time, and will be mailed out to voters up to 46 days prior to the next regularly scheduled election, under current law.